RaptorCapture247/AquaVaults-Swapper/README.md

 ---

-✅ You’re Done!
+✅ You're Done!

 The AquaVaults Swapper (Swapper-UI.html) is running locally.

-Phantom Wallet is connected.
+Phantom Wallet can be connected.

-Helius RPC endpoint is active.
+RPC endpoint is configured through the UI (no code editing needed).

 Troubleshooting Tips:

-Make sure the RPC URL replaced Your Personal RPC in the HTML file.
+Make sure you've configured an RPC endpoint in the UI before trying to connect your wallet.

 Ensure Phantom Wallet is installed, unlocked, and the page is served via localhost.

 Check the terminal is still running the local server.

+If using a custom RPC, verify your endpoint URL is correct and has sufficient credits/quota.